MNM Fatal – 12/22/25

 Additional Information

-This is the third fatality reported in 2025, and the first classified as “Fall of Face, Rib, Side or Highwall.”
+This is the 22nd fatality reported in 2025, and the ninth classified as “Powered Haulage.”

 Click here for: Preliminary Report (pdf)